sauravatgithub-web/ChatRoom/README.md

 # ChatRoom in C

 ## OverView
 ChatRoom in C with Socket Programming using threads and using selectAll.
 Messages transfer are end to end encrypted.
-No one outside of the chat, not even server, can read or listen to them.<br>
+No one outside of the chat, not even server, can read or listen to them.

 ## Table of Contents
 - [Overview](#overview)
 - [Using Threads](#using-threads)